stefan22/currencyTicker/README.md

 - closing message, removes both opened tables and restores sidebar navigation.
 - or close tables one by one - keeps tracks of tables and displays message on 8.  (updated) :hammer:

+> you need to setup a local-server environment /http-server node-plugin

 <kbd>one :ticket:</kbd>

 ![](public/images/desktop1.png)